UDC-GAC/ServerlessYARN/README.md

 - VirtualBox
 - Vagrant plugins: vagrant-hostmanager, vagrant-reload, vagrant-vbguest

-> vagrant-reload plugin is only necessary when deploying nodes with cgroups V2
+> vagrant-reload plugin is only necessary when deploying nodes with cgroups V1, since V2 is the default installation

 You may install the vagrant plugins with the following commands:
 ```